By Giulia Fiaoni

 According to the 2016-17 Ryerson statistics, 55 per cent of undergraduate students are female, while 45 per cent are male.
 Data for students who identify as gender non-conforming or non-binary was not available on Ryerson’s website.

 This is the last thing that should be on an already-stressed-out student’s mind

-Spencer Marley, a first-year social work student who identifies as a trans-masculine person, said making menstrual hygiene products free and accessible is one thing, but the placement of these products is imperative.
+Sammy Martin*, a first-year social work student who identifies as a trans-masculine person, said making menstrual hygiene products free and accessible is one thing, but the placement of these products is imperative.

-“It’s also a matter of safety because trans people are constantly in fear while in public washrooms, so providing [menstrual hygiene products] in all washrooms adds that little bit of safety against physical and verbal violence,” said Marley.
+“It’s also a matter of safety because trans people are constantly in fear while in public washrooms, so providing [menstrual hygiene products] in all washrooms adds that little bit of safety against physical and verbal violence,” said Martin.
 “If you’re presenting as one way, but doing something that contradicts that, it can potentially cause a dangerous situation.”

-Marley said placing the products behind the individual stalls of male and female washrooms would help avoid conflict and discomfort.
+Martin said placing the products behind the individual stalls of male and female washrooms would help avoid conflict and discomfort.

 Administration at Centennial College recently started a program that provides free menstrual products in 70 different female and gender neutral washrooms across campus.